MicrosoftDocs/power-automate-docs/articles/process-advisor-security.md

 - User create, read, write, delete, append, append to, assign, and share permissions on the PM inferred task, PM recording, and workflow binary tables (Custom tables tab).

 > [!IMPORTANT]
-> The Process Advisor Application is an **internal security role** that process advisor uses.
-Do not assign this security role to users.
-Do not modify the set of privileges in the Process Advisor User or Process Advisor Application security roles.
+> The Process Advisor Application is an *internal security role* that process advisor uses.
+Don't assign this security role to users.
+Don't modify the set of privileges in the Process Advisor User or Process Advisor Application security roles.

 ## Privacy